EmielH/hallo-hugo/README.md

 ### Internationalisation (i18n)

 Tale supports using other languages than English.
-Language files for the texts Tale uses are provided in the `i18n` directory.
+Language files for the texts Hallo uses are provided in the `i18n` directory.
 The default language is English.
 To switch languages, add the key `defaultContentLanguage` to your `config.toml` file.
 For example:

 ```
 defaultContentLanguage = "nl"